Ayush0080/Training-and-Upskilling/Computer Networking/Readme.md

     - It asks the device for data

-    - Shows it on a dashboard
+    - Shows it on a dashboards

 #### VPN = Virtual Private Network